 - 4 Tbsp. melted butter or oil if dairy-free

 - 1 ½ tsp. each of rosemary and thyme fresh, finely chopped

 - 1 ½ tsp. salt to taste

 - Preheat oven to 400 degrees.

-Place potatoes on a parchment paper lined baking sheet.
-Smash each potato twice with a potato masher or large fork.
+- Smash Potatoes: Place potatoes on a parchment paper lined baking sheet.
+Smash each potato twice in a criss-cross pattern with a potato masher or large fork.
 (The thinner they are, the crispier they'll be!)

 - Garlic Herb Sauce: In a small bowl whisk together the butter, or oil, garlic, herbs, salt, and pepper.
 Drizzle each potato with equal amounts of the garlic herb sauce.4 Tbsp. melted butter, 4 cloves garlic, 1 ½ tsp. each of rosemary and thyme, 1 ½ tsp. salt, ¼ tsp. pepper

 - Bake the smashed potatoes in the preheated oven for 20-25 minutes, or until the edges are crispy.
 Top with fresh parsley and serve immediately.Fresh parsley